JER3MIAH/simple_shell/README.md

 #INTRODUCTION

-A simple shell project created by JEREMIAH and HAFSORH.
+A simple shell project created by JEREMIAH OWOADE and ABDULLATEEF ADELUOLA HAFSORH.
 The simple shell is a collaborative project, the project is to create a shell that mimics the bash shell.
 The shell project was written with C programming language, it was complied with the gcc complier, and it was styled and documented with Betty.

 #SUMMARY